 For Fun: Travel in state and outside the country, study the bible, and spend time with family and loved ones.

 How did you start your career with Lynden?

 I graduated from Fisk University in Nashville in 2017.
 I have a degree in political science, although I do not want to go into politics!
 After college, I thought I had a plan in place to further my education at another school in a master's program, but life doesn't always pan out the way you thought it would, so I came back home to Alaska.
 I applied for jobs, but they usually told me I was over-qualified or it wasn't the right fit.
-We had a family friend who works for the railroad and he does business with Lynden International.
+We had a family friend who works for the railroad and he does business with Lynden Logistics.
 He told me Lynden was hiring.
 I applied on a Sunday, got a call on a Tuesday, had an interview later that week and started the following Monday in customer service.
 That was where I met Carly (Fielding) and Adam (Murray).
 I am a firm believer in being 15 to 20 minutes early so I showed up early for my interview.
 I think that made a good impression.

 Tell us about your job.